 - Context: Why is this relevant to other people?
 (Without giving context, it’s difficult to gain commitment.)

 - Beliefs: What are some of the assumptions you do recognize in your own thinking?

 - Intentions: Why is this important to you?
 What's at stake for you in this?

 Invite stakeholders into your maproom.
-This landscape of questions can be a site of meaningful, influential engagement with your stakeholders.
+This wider landscape of reality checks can be a site of meaningful, influential engagement with your stakeholders.
 Can you describe how you look at the world and how you act in the world by talking in each of these quadrants?
 Can you create space for your stakeholders to offer their perspectives on these questions?